Matthew Chapter 12 Continued

 “It shall be forgiven him”: Someone never exposed to Christ’s divine power and presence might reject Him in ignorance and be forgiven, assuming the unbelief gives way to genuine repentance.
 Even a Pharisee such as Saul of Tarsus could be forgiven for speaking against Jesus or persecuting His followers, because his unbelief stemmed from ignorance (1 Tim.
 1:13).

 But those who know His claims are true and reject Him anyway “sin against the Holy Spirit” because it is the Holy Spirit who testifies of Christ and makes His truth known to us (John 15:26; 16:14-15).
-No forgiveness was possible for these Pharisees who witnessed His miracles first hand, knew the truth of His claims, and still blasphemed the Holy Spirit, because they had already reject the fullest possible revelation.
+No forgiveness was possible for these Pharisees who witnessed His miracles first hand, knew the truth of His claims, and still blasphemed the Holy Spirit, because they had already rejected the fullest possible revelation.

 I think to really understand this; we would have to know and understand who the Holy Ghost is.
 Jesus said He would send a comforter (Holy Ghost – “same as the Holy Spirit”), to come and dwell with us.
 The Holy Ghost teaches us, directs us, and comforts us.
 To deny the Holy Ghost would be to deny our salvation.